 An investigation conducted by the Hawaii Occupational Safety and Health Division (HIOSH) found that HFD violated workplace safety standards by failing to reduce the level of potential asbestos exposure for firefighters.
 Specifically, the citation said HFD failed to conduct immediate decontamination procedures following the fire.

 According to the citation, “Only one company bagged their turn-out gear and equipment at the scene, and the rest of the companies did not do so until they returned to their stations.
 Some fire fighters did not bag their contaminated turn-out gear until the end of their shift i.e. next morning.
 As a result, the fire trucks and/or the fire stations may be contaminated with asbestos and/or other hazardous materials.”

 What is Asbestos?

-Asbestos is commonly used as a fire retardant and insulation material in older buildings.
+Asbestos was commonly used as a fire retardant and insulation material in older buildings.
 The problem with asbestos is that its fibers produce fine dust that, when inhaled, form deposits in the lungs that can cause serious and deadly illnesses such as pleural mesothelioma and lung cancer.
 Both firsthand and second-hand exposure to asbestos can put an individual at risk.

-People most at risk for developing asbestos-related illnesses are workers whose jobs directly expose them to asbestos fibers.
+People often at risk for developing asbestos-related illnesses are workers whose jobs directly expose them to asbestos fibers.
 Illness may not occur until many years after exposure to asbestos– yet even a minimal exposure can result in mesothelioma or other asbestos-related diseases.

 Malignant mesothelioma is an extremely aggressive cancer in which malignant cancer cells are found in the sac that lines the chest, abdominal cavity, or heart.
 Asbestos exposure is the only known cause of this devastating illness.